Safe, Inclusive and Innovative Operations

 Emergency Preparedness

 By planning for emergencies, we identify, prioritize and implement controls for potential hazards at our sites.
-Emergency plans help to safeguard our employees, the environment and local communities.
+Emergency plans help to safeguard our people, the environment and local communities.
+Emergency response programs are in place across our operations.
 Our emergency response teams comprise employees with additional training in emergency protocols, procedures and equipment.
+The emergency response programs include extensive emergency drills and training, such as mine rescue drills, fire drills, CPR first-aid training, and training in the use of hazardous materials suits and other safety equipment.
+Our operating regions also have crisis management plans in place and are working to ensure consistency with Mining Association of Canada’s TSM Crisis Management and Communications Planning Protocol.

 Inclusive Diversity